 A joint stock company is an organisation which is owned jointly by all its shareholders.
 Here, all the stakeholders have a specific portion of stock owned, usually displayed as a share.

 Each joint stock company share is transferable, and if the company is public, then its shares are marketed on registered stock exchanges.
 Private joint stock company shares can be transferred from one party to another party.
-However, the transfer is limited by agreement and family member.
+However, the transfer is limited by agreement and family members.

 Related link: What is Partnership?